Skip to main content

 Still Waiting to Hear From a Lead?
 Here’s Why.

-WeddingPro Educator Alan Berg explains that there is always room for improvement when it comes to your lead replies.
-If you’re not getting the responses you desire, Alan has some explanations and tips to help you turn your response success around.
+WeddingPro Educator Alan Berg explains that there is always room for improvement in your lead replies.
+If you’re not getting the responses you want, Alan has some explanations and tips to help you turn your response success around.

 You’re taking too long to reply

-7 in 10 couples say that vendor responsiveness is the most important factor they consider when looking to book their wedding team.
+Seven in 10 couples say vendor responsiveness is the most important factor they consider when booking their wedding team.
 That seems totally rational, right?
-Our research also shows that after submitting an online inquiry, 40% of couples note that they didn’t hear back from vendors within five days.
+Our research also shows that after submitting an online inquiry, 40% of couples report not hearing back from vendors within five days.
 As wedding professionals, you should stay on top of your inquiries because if you aren’t, it’s probably costing you sales.
 Think about it: if you inquired about a product or service that you wanted to purchase and had to wait at least five days, wouldn’t you consider finding it somewhere else?

 Approximately 50% of couples choose the vendor that replies first.
 Because time is clearly of the essence here, do your best to reply as soon as possible.
 Alan recommends waiting no more than 24 hours to respond.

-You’re asking for a phone call or meeting
+You’re asking for a phone call or a meeting

-When a couple reaches out for the first time, it’s usually in reference to something specific (“What is your price for x?”, “Are you available on x date?”).
-Remember that they did not ask you to have a phone call or a meeting— they asked a question.
-Replying back “Are you available anytime to chat or come in for a meeting?” instead of answering their question could cause a missed opportunity for a reply.
+When a couple reaches out for the first time, it’s usually about something specific (“What is your price for x?”, “Are you available on x date?”).
+Remember that they did not ask you for a phone call or a meeting—they asked a question.
+Replying with, “Are you available anytime to chat or come in for a meeting?” instead of answering their question could miss an opportunity to reply.

 You suggest a new communication channel